jmsaRuc/excalidraw-complete-helm/README.md

 - The intuitive Excalidraw frontend UI for seamless user experience.
 - An integrated data layer ensuring fast and efficient data handling based on different data providers.
 - A socket.io implementation to enable real-time collaboration among users.
+- Docker support for containerized deployment.
+- A Helm chart for effortless deployment on Kubernetes clusters.
+- Redis pub/sub support for scalable real-time communication.

 The project goal is to alleviate the setup complexities traditionally associated with self-hosting Excalidraw, especially in scenarios requiring data persistence and collaborative functionalities.

-# Excalidraw Complete helm

-- Updated Excalidraw Complete to use .env, with support for changing configurations without the need for rebuilding.
-- Added PostgreSQL support.
-- Add support for ARM architecture.
-**(to do)**
-- Create a helm chart, to make Excalidraw Complete deployable on Kubernetes
-- Update dependencies and change excalidraw module dependencies, to latets.

 ## QuickStart

 To add Excalidraw Complete to your environment, follow these steps:

 1. **Download the latest release binary:**
-   Visit [the releases page](https://github.com/PatWie/excalidraw-complete/releases/) to find the download URL for the latest binary.
+   Visit [the releases page](https://github.com/jmsa/excalidraw-complete-helm/releases/) to find the download URL for the latest binary.
 Use `wget` to download it:

    ```bash
    wget <binary-download-url>